 Goldie’s complaints about Victor:

-But she has plenty of opinions about how Victor spends the money he earns.
+She contributes nothing financially, yet has plenty of opinions about how Victor spends the money he earns.
+The same money her BPD antics could easily destroy if Victor doesn’t divorce her post haste.

-If they’re not trying to isolate you from your family, they’re trying to recruit them as flying monkeys.
-I don’t know what the truth is between Victor and his mother.
-But Goldie discussing Victor’s alleged “isolation issues” with his own mom?
+If they’re not trying to isolate you from your family, they’re trying to recruit them as .
+I don’t know what’s actually true between Victor and his mother.
+But Goldie discussing Victor’s alleged “isolation issues” with his mom?

 Yet somehow, Goldie’s the one diagnosing Victor?